Earn an increased 60,000 points on the World of Hyatt credit card

 The first part of the offer is straightforward.
 You’ll earn 30,000 bonus points after spending $3,000 on purchases within the first three months after you open the account.
 Frequent flyer website The Points Guy values Hyatt points at 1.7 cents apiece, so those 30,000 points are worth about $510 in travel.

 Then, you’ll have the opportunity to earn up to an additional 30,000 bonus points based on how much you spend on the card in the first six months.
-You’ll earn 2 points for every dollar you spend on everything you purchase with the card, up to $15,000 in spending during those first six months after you’ve opened the account.
+You’ll earn 2 points for every dollar you spend on everything you purchase with the card that normally earns 1 point per dollar, up to $15,000 in spending during those first six months after you’ve opened the account.

 So to earn the entire 60,000 bonus points, you must spend $15,000 in total within the six months, though $3,000 of that must be within the first three months.
 That’s a lot of money to put on a credit card in six months, but the good news is that even if you don’t spend the entire $15,000, you’ll still earn 2 points per dollar on whatever you do spend.
 So you’re still getting bonus points even if you spend less.